sakbarpu/DQuAS/README.md

 ## Improvements possible

+  * We can try BERT-ensembles.
+They are performing well in SOTA.

   * We can try more recent deep learning models for training instead of BERT.

   * We can also try fine-tuning BERT for longer periods of time.
-We have only trained it for a portion of dataset.
+We have only trained it for a VERY SMALL portion of dataset.

-  * We can use bigger BERT model.
+  * We can use bigger BERT model (bert-large).

   * Knowledge-aware models like RAG could be used to improve performance further.
 These models use knowledge-base as guiding force for making decisions about relevance of a text piece to a query.